 A Cost-of-Living Adjustment (COLA) payment is made to eligible retirees and beneficiaries.
 The COLA is equal to 3.0 percent of the annual retirement allowance for each full fiscal year of retirement up to the year in which the retired member reaches age 60 (55 for those who became members of PERS before July 1, 2011), with 3.0 percent compounded for each fiscal year thereafter.
+For the year ended June 30, 2022, the total COLA payments for PERS were \$ 849,803.00.

 Contributions.
 Per Chapter 11 of Title 25, Miss Code Ann.
 (1972, as amended), the Board of Trustees of the Public Employees' Retirement System of Mississippi is authorized to set the contribution rates for both employee and employer contributions based on the basis of the liabilities of the retirement system as shown by the actuarial valuation.
 Effective July 1, 2010 and continuing thereafter until amended by the Board of Trustees of the Public Employees' Retirement System of Mississippi, the employee contribution rate was fixed at 9.00 percent of earned compensation.
-The City's contractually required contribution rate amended by the Board of Trustees of the Public Employees' Retirement System of Mississippi, is fixed at 17.40 percent of earned compensation.
-Contributions to the pension plan from the City for the years ended September 30, 2021, 2020 and 2019 were \$ 2,740,274, \$2,725,357 and \$2,592,368, respectively.
+The City's contractually required contribution rate amended by the Board of Trustees of the Public Employees by the Board of Trustees of the Public Employees' Retirement System of Mississippi, is fixed at 17.40 percent of earned compensation.
+Contributions to the pension plan from the City for the years ended September 30, 2022, 2021 and 2020 were \$ 2,892,860, \$2,740,274 and \$2,725,357, respectively.
 The contributions for each year met the required contributions.